BruceHurrican/BruceDaily/README.md

-# BruceDayily
+# BruceDaily
-used for bruce recording dayily tips
+used for bruce recording daily tips